Noordin Mohammad Top: Death

-Indonesian National Police Chief Bambang Hendarso Danuri announced on September 17, 2009 that Noordin was killed in a police raid along with three other terrorists.
-Police hunting for suspects in bombings of July 2009 tracked the seven suspects to Solo in Central Java and besieged a village house in Mojosongo, Jebres District overnight.
+Indonesian National Police Chief Bambang Hendarso Danuri announced on 17 September 2009, that Noordin was killed in a police raid along with three other terrorists.
+Police hunting for suspects in the bombings of July 2009 tracked the seven suspects to Solo in Central Java and besieged a village house in Mojosongo, Jebres District overnight.
 The raid ended near daybreak when an explosion was detonated inside the home.
 Four suspected militants were killed and three were captured.
 The operation left behind a charred house with no roof and blown-out walls.
 The bodies were flown to Jakarta for autopsies.

-Among the four bodies recovered after the raid a corpse was identified as Noordin's; fingerprints taken from the Indonesian corpse matched samples obtained from Malaysia.
+Among the four bodies recovered after the raid, one was identified as Noordin's; fingerprints taken from the Indonesian corpse matched samples obtained from Malaysia.
 A similarity was found in at least 14 minutiae points.
-On 19 September 2009, Indonesian National Police spokesperson announced that a DNA test was also carried out and it was proved that the body was in fact that of Noordin.
-According to a police intelligence officer, the renter of the house, "Susilo", Noordin's close associate Bagus Budi Pranoto, alias "Urwah" and Aryo Sudarso, alias Mistam Hisamuddin, were killed in the raid, along with Noordin.
+On 19 September 2009, Indonesian National Police spokesperson announced that a DNA test was also carried out and it confirmed that the body was that of Noordin.
+According to a police intelligence officer, the renter of the house, "Susilo", Noordin's close associate Bagus Budi Pranoto, alias "Urwah", and Aryo Sudarso, alias Mistam Hisamuddin, were killed in the raid, along with Noordin.
 Police were led to the house after arresting Indonesian militant Rohmat Puji Prabowo at a marketplace in Solo on 16 September.

 Sidney Jones, the South east Asia programme director of the International Crisis Group commented that Noordin's death was "a huge and deadly blow for the extremist organizations in Indonesia and the region", because "there isn't another radical leader in Indonesia who has given that same message so consistently."

 Marriages

 During his exiles and escapes from police raids, Noordin married several women in Indonesia and had several children from those marriages.

-He married Munfiatun AKA Fitri on July 7, 2004.
+He married Munfiatun AKA Fitri on 7 July 2004.
 Fitri was sentenced to three years in prison for protecting him.
-He also married an unidentified woman in Rokan Hilir, Riau, during his exile after the first Bali Bombing.
+He also married an unidentified woman in Rokan Hilir, Riau, during his exile after the 2002 Bali bombings.
 Around 2007, he also married Ariani Rahma during his exile in Cilacap.
 One other unidentified woman was also believed to be Noordin's wife during his time in police custody.
 These marriages were believed to be a part of his strategy to socialize with the local people to keep his identity secret.
 His first wife was an Indonesian-born Malaysian woman, who now lives in Johor, Malaysia, with their son.